whitneyburton/portfolios/students/1603/marcella-wigg/20160428-marcella-wigg-m1.md

 Built a server with ability to play several basic games using Ruby.

 **Partner** Karina

 **Assessed by** Jhun

 **Comments**
 * First group to use a module.
 I liked that.
 Code was pretty clean.
 Some portions had pieces and parts to look at and work on but with what they had i think they were okay.
 * little to no test.
 * For the most part their code had single lined methods and had single responsibility.
 I feel if they had more time things could of been a little tidier but I do like the implementation of the classes.

+**Scores**
-1. Overall Functionality: 3
+* Overall Functionality: 3
-2. Fundamental Ruby & Style: 4
+* Fundamental Ruby & Style: 4
-3. Test-Driven Development: 2
+* Test-Driven Development: 2
-4. Breaking Logic into Components: 3.5
+* Breaking Logic into Components: 3.5

 #### Black Thursday